nicholas-chin/faker-tutorial-2025-Summer/README.md

 Faker is not the only easy python library to generate synthetic data, here are two more libraries that you can try.

 ## dbldatagen
-It is very similar to Faker, the main difference is spark dataframe.
+It is very similar to Faker, the main difference is spark dataframe, therefore it is faster, and creating streaming data.
 - Github: https://github.com/databrickslabs/dbldatagen

 ### dbldatagen installation